Pratik-Karanjit/Widget-Dashboard/README.md

 ---

-# Refer to the notes for more details on implementation, performance considerations, extensibility, and potential trade-offs.
+# Refer to the /architecture and solutions folder provided in the root for more details on implementation, performance considerations, extensibility, and potential trade-offs.